jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FA 2 Recharacterisation of certain debentures
 Treatment of debenture and interest
-(1) A profit-related debenture or a substituting debenture is treated for tax purposes as a share described in paragraph (b) of the definition of share in section YA 1 (Definitions), and the interest payable under the debenture is treated as a dividend.
+(1) A profit-related debenture is treated for tax purposes as a share described in paragraph (b) of the definition of share in section YA 1 (Definitions), and the interest payable under the debenture is treated as a dividend.
 No deduction
-(2) A company issuing either a profit-related debenture or a substituting debenture is denied a deduction under section DB 10 (Interest or expenditure connected to profit-related or substituting debentures) for—
+(2) A company issuing a profit-related debenture is denied a deduction under section DB 10 (Interest or expenditure connected to profit-related debentures) for—
   (a) interest payable under the debenture; or
   (b) expenditure or loss incurred in connection with the debenture; or (c) expenditure or loss incurred in borrowing the money secured by or owing under the debenture.